suizokukan/wisteria/ROADMAP.md

 Improved message displayed by read_cfgfile() and removed useless lines of code.

-    * Improved message displayed by read_cfgfile() and removed useless lines of code.
+    * improved message displayed by read_cfgfile() and removed useless lines of code.

     * tests: 7 tests ok out of 7